How to Get Out of Your Lease Agreement to Buy a House

 Negotiate a Buyout Clause

-A buyout clause allows a tenant to anticipate the cost of breaking a lease for any reason.
+In this option you would stick with a traditional lease but request a buyout clause which allows a tenant to anticipate the cost of breaking a lease for any reason.
 If you know you’ll be house hunting while you’re renting, try to include a buyout clause in the lease before it is signed.

 Prudent landlords may have already included a buyout clause in the lease.
 It’s essential to check your lease first to determine if a buyout clause is already in effect with a signed lease.
 In some cases, it might be cheaper to just break the lease.